 Stebercraft Pty Ltd (trading as Steber International) is a manufacturer of custom-made water vessels for commercial, recreational and composite uses.
 A partnership with Ampcontrol and the University of Newcastle has seen them anchor down new hybrid diesel/electric technology for water vessels.

-A Business Evaluation (now called Growth Roadmap) service conducted in 2016 with a facilitator from the Australian Government’s Entrepreneurs’ Programme helped Steber International understand opportunities for growth and improvement in tighter market conditions.
+A Business Evaluation (now called Growth Roadmap) service conducted in 2016 with a facilitator from the Australian Government’s Entrepreneurs’ Programme, an Australian Government initiative which is funded and supported by the Australian Government, helped Steber International understand opportunities for growth and improvement in tighter market conditions.
 This evaluation led to focussing efforts on defence, government and recreational sectors, and to direct research into those markets.

 In development for two years, the 22ft test rig was successfully launched in Taree, NSW in December 2020.
 The electric/diesel hybrid was tested on the water using quiet electric capacity, then easily switching to the diesel generator to provide power when needed to increase the operating range.
 The whisper quiet electric mode is desirable for many applications such as marine park boats, police boats, inspection boats and security vessels when operations require some stealth.